ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 <br>

 ## Next.js

 ### Folder Layout and Naming Convention:

 Next.js uses a routing system based on the folder layout of the application.
 Documentation can be found here: https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts
-<br>*note: page.js is used instead of index.js from Next.js 13*
+<br>_note: page.js is used instead of index.js from Next.js 13_

 #### Basic Guidelines:

 -   Route folders should always contain a page.js file to satisfy Next.js 13 routing convention.
 -   Route folders can be given their own child folder for breaking up page sections when necessary.
 -   App Features should be put in the Features folder, named using PascalCase.
 -   App Features should be broken up into multiple components when possible and given their own folder, named intuitively when doing so.
 -   Any files or folders related to redux or the redux store should be camelCased.
 -   Use best discretion when naming folders and breaking up features.
+-   Always format with prettier before issuing a PR.
 -   Build for scaleability when pheasible.

 <br>

 ## Redux Store

 Documentation for Redux-Toolkit can be found here: https://redux-toolkit.js.org/

 The Redux store is contained within the "redux" folder in the src/app directory and shipped in a provider which passes the redux store down to the entire application as state.
 The "store.js" file configures the redux store and combines each of the reducers located within app/Features/FeatureName/featureSlice.